shreyas-makes/ghost-in-a-shell/docs/spike-x5-ghostty-restore-fidelity.md

 - tab count
 - terminal count per tab
 - pane creation order
+- topology hints for directional adjacency
+- common nested split hierarchy through restore heuristics

-It is not enough to restore an arbitrary split tree with exact left/right/up/down nesting, because the current model does not persist parent-child split structure.
+It is not enough to restore an arbitrary split tree with exact divider positions and guaranteed unique geometry, because the current model still does not persist parent-child split structure or ratios.

 Implication: